 Reusing existing modules can reduce development time considerably but it is not always the appropriate solution.
 Below are some questions that help clarify when the reuse of existing modules is appropriate.

-Test cases which consider all or most possibilities, combined with informal testing identify errors and design issues early on.
+Test cases that consider all or most possibilities, combined with informal testing identify errors and design issues early on.
 Some testing considerations are listed below:

 In summary, utilizing expert LIMS solution designers and developers will end up saving you an exponential amount of time and money.
 This is true for your LIMS project but will also have benefits beyond your go-live date by reducing the amount of time spent on support calls, project re-work, and corrective actions.
 Utilizing experts is well worth the cost.